IfyTechy/PortSwigger-Academy-Labs-XXS-/README.md

 # PortSwigger-Academy-Labs-XXS-
-Documrntation and Walkthoughs for Web Security Academy labs
+Documentation and Walkthoughs for Web Security Academy labs